Legacy-Edition-Minigames/Website/_posts/faq/0004-1-1-whitelist.markdown

   With the development team being pretty small, it will take a long time to deal with all of these issues.
 We hope once its ready to go public again that we can avoid having all the issues we had before.

-  There is no date that is set in stone for LEM going public, but it will likely either be late 2024 or in 2025.
+  There is no date that is set in stone for LEM going public.
+We wanted to do it by the end of 2025, but due to a series of events that happened that year, that is very likely not happening.
+We hope we can do it sometime in 2026.

   ### How can I join currently?